puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 {% highlight puppet %}
   mysql_database { 'lvm':
-      ensure  => 'present',
+      ensure  => present,
       charset => 'utf8',
   }
 {% endhighlight %}

-Similarly, with a user, all you have to do is specify the name and host as the resource title, and set the ensure attribute to 'present'.
+Similarly, with a user, all you have to do is specify the name and host as the resource title, and set the ensure attribute to present.
 Enter the following in your node definition as well.

 {% highlight puppet %}
   mysql_user { 'lvm_user@localhost':
-    ensure => 'present',
+    ensure => present,
   }
 {% endhighlight %}